Vestibular Research Studies

 Objective: Validate a novel method to measure the extent of loss of vestibular function.

 Participant Information: We are recruiting a limited number of patients with either bilateral (both sides) or unilateral (one side) loss of vestibular function.
 Participants wear a pair of goggles and keep head in the upright position and then tilted to each shoulder for a few minutes.
 As part of this study you will also have vestibular evoked myogenic potentials (VEMP), a standard test used to evaluate vestibular function.
 You will be compensated for your time for participating in this study.
 Costs for parking at the Johns Hopkins Outpatient Center Garage will be covered.

 Contact: Please email [email protected] or phone 410-955-3319 for more information or submitting medical records.

-Safety, Tolerability and Efficacy for CGF166 in Patients With Bilateral Severe-to-profound Hearing Loss
+Safety, Tolerability and Efficacy for CGF166 in Patients with Biliateral Severe-to-Profound Hearing Loss

 Purpose: The goal of the current study is to evaluate the safety, tolerability, and the potential ability of CGF166 delivered through IL-infusion to improve hearing and vestibular function.
 CGF166 is a recombinant adenovirus 5 (Ad5) vector containing a cDNA encoding the human Atonal transcription factor (Hath1).